oiivantsov/transport-streaming-lakehouse/README.md

     - **Predictive modeling** (forecasting congestion, optimizing fleet allocation)

 This demonstrates how an open-source Lakehouse approach can grow into an enterprise-grade platform capable of processing tens of millions of events per day while supporting increasingly sophisticated analytics.

+### Raw S3 backup & decoupled landing

+To improve durability and simplify reprocessing, a **Raw layer in S3** can be added to store the exact Kafka payloads as immutable files.

+- **Ingestion:** Kafka -> (Kafka Connect S3 Sink) -> `s3://<bucket>/raw/hsl_stream/...`
+- **Landing job:** Spark Structured Streaming reads from the Raw S3 path (instead of directly from Kafka) and writes to bronze Delta table.
+- **Reprocessing:** If schemas change or logic needs fixes, I can replay from Raw S3 deterministically without relying on Kafka retention.

 ---